By Abby Vinas

 Doctor’s may test for PCOS if you have irregular or nonexistent periods and thicker body hair growing around the chest, naval area or face.
 If you have these symptoms in combination with thinning hair on your head and acne, your doctor will take a blood test and may prescribe medication for PCOS.

-Another common ailment in women, Hashimoto’s disease is an autoimmune disorder that affects the thyroid.
+According to the University of Rochester Medical Center, Hashimoto’s disease is another common autoimmune disorder in women that affects the thyroid.
 The thyroid is one of the biggest hormone producing glands in the body, and an underactive thyroid means imbalanced hormones.
 People who suffer from this disorder have dry skin, are more prone to hives, and are more likely to have premenstrual acne.
 This can cause hormones to fluctuate or underperform because the thyroid can’t keep up with demand, and this may ultimately lead to acne.

 Any illness that decreases your insulin resistance will make you more susceptible to acne.
 If you have diabetes or you’re easily influenced by blood sugar spikes, you may have to change your diet.
 High glycemic foods like white bread, white rice and foods with artificial sugars are difficult for your body to digest, which in turn raises insulin levels.
 Not only is this bad for your diabetes—it also damages your skin.
 High insulin levels increase sebum production and will lead to more acne.